jswalker-data/Rogue-Like-Game/README.md

 - Python 3.10+
 - `tcod` (install with `pip install tcod`)
-- Runs in a terminal or console window
+- Runs in a new window

 ---